palantir/atlasdb/docs/source/miscellaneous/doc/adr/0016-use-tickets-encoding-for-transactions.md

 - the original timestamp is then P * PQ + O1 + O2.

-It may be easier to think of the timestamp being written as a 3-tuple (P, O1, O2), where the row component is the pair (P, O2) and the column key is O1.
+It may be easier to think of the timestamp being written as a 3-tuple (P, O1, O2), where the row component is the pair (P, O2) and the column key is O1; if NP divides PQ, then there is a bijection between such 3-tuples where O2 ranges from 0 to NP (exclusive), and O1 ranges from 0 to PQ / NP (exclusive).
 This diagram should illustrate more clearly how this works:

 TODO (jkong): Diagram